bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

   -v|--verbose                        Ignored.
   -p|--project <PROJECT>              Path to project.
 Defaults to searching the current directory.
   -c|--configuration <CONFIGURATION>  Ignored.
-  --id <USERSECRETSID>                The user secret ID to use.
+  --id <USERSECRETSID>                The user secrets ID to use.
 ```

 Synopsis for various options: